cltk/cltk/docs/arabic.rst

     In [4] ignore = '' # this is for ignore an arabic char from transliterate operation

-    In [5] revere = True # true means transliteration from arabic native script to roman script such as Buckwalter
+    In [5] reverse = True # true means transliteration from arabic native script to roman script such as Buckwalter

-    In [6] transliterate(mode, ar_string,ignore,reverse)
+    In [6] transliterate(mode, ar_string, ignore, reverse)
     Out[7] 'bisomi Allhi Alra~Hom`ni Alra~Hiyomi'